-Emotional attunement or mirroring can be defined as the ability to recognise, understand and engage with another's emotional state.
-In intimate relationships, a lack of emotional attunement leads to unhappiness, distrust, resentment and loss of loving feelings.
+Emotional attunement or mirroring is the ability to recognise, understand and engage with another's emotional state.
+In intimate relationships, a lack of emotional attunement leads to unhappiness, distrust, resentment and the loss of loving feelings.
 Our ability to attune to others is initially learned in childhood, from our primary caregiver (often our mother).

 What Leads To Misattunement

-The reasons why a mother (or primary caregiver) may struggle to attune to their baby, are varied and numerous.
+The reasons why a mother (or primary caregiver) may struggle to attune to their baby, are varied.
 The mother may be depressed, overworked, dealing with their own unprocessed trauma or suffering from addictions, to name a few of the possibilities.
 Even a seemingly small belief can lead to misattunement.